UAlbany Professor Finds New Poem by Famed Early American Poet Phillis Wheatley

 Roberts was combing through commonplace books from the time Wheatley was active when she came across the Love Rotch poem, attributed only to “A Negro Girl about 15 years of age.”

-“As soon as I saw that I knew this was a Wheatley poem because there was no other 14- to 15-year-old Black girl writing poetry like this at the time,” she said.
+“As soon as I saw that I suspected this was a Wheatley poem because it is the same description this particular network used for other Wheatley poems they copied,” she said.

 Written in 1767, the poem laments the death of Love Macy Rotch, a member of the powerful Rotch family of Nantucket and mother to Joseph Rotch, Jr., who was the subject of a published Wheatley poem.